 It’s your 40th wedding anniversary, and after 35 years of raising kids and grandkids, you want to have the most memorable anniversary with the love of your life.
 You’ve been talking about having a Caribbean wedding, and you think this would be the best time to make that dream to come true.
 However, after checking out your finances, you realise that you don’t have enough capital to give your wife the best day of her life.

 Well, worry, not.
 In the current financial market, mortgage1 lenders are offering older borrowers fantastic mortgage options in retirement like the retirement interest-only mortgages.

-If you need more information on though, be sure to check the guide on How Lifetime Mortgage Work
+If you need more information on though, be sure to check the guide on How Does a Lifetime Mortgage Work in Oct 2021?

 That said here’s a detailed guide on what these mortgage schemes are and how they work.

 Demystifying Retirement Interest-Only Mortgages in Oct 2021

 It can be difficult to access cash when you’re close to retirement or two years into your sunset years.
 While most mortgage providers have relaxed their upper age limits for standard loans, there can be several restrictions.

 For instance, you have to provide proof that you can afford to make monthly mortgage reimbursements in retirement.
 It means you have to pass the mortgage company’s credit, income, and affordability checks.
 Proving income while in retirement can be challenging, and it’s where obstructions to retirement lending arise.
 P60’s2, state pension letters, projections, SA302’s, investment, and pensions statements are standard requirements when you’re taking a retirement loan option.